 But not only that, but I’m also ramping up my efforts to become an Accredited Financial Counsellor (my goal is to finish before the summer’s end), so I’m feeling pretty in the zone this tax season.

 During my in-depth tax research, I stumbled upon a few things that made me pause.
 And not necessarily because I didn’t already know them.
 More because I never thought to think of them come tax season (if that makes sense?).
 Things that I feel you would also like to know, so you can also go “Ah, I forgot about that.
 I feel so much smarter now.”

 Ready?
 Let’s do this.
 I promise it won’t be as dry or boring as you might expect.
 PROMISE!

 1. You Don’t Have to Pay Taxes on All Types of Income

 Did you know that not all income is taxable?
 Okay, don’t get too excited, because the main ones still are.
-Incomes that are still taxable include: employment income (salaries, wages, commissions, tips, bonuses and the like), business income you’ve netted, income you’ve made from investments (such as interest, dividends and rental income), retirement income (from a corporate pension plan and/or RRSP), income from government programs (like CPP, EI and Old Age Security) and of course taxable capital gains.
+Incomes that are still taxable include: employment income (salaries, wages, commissions, tips, bonuses, and the like), the business income you’ve netted, the income you’ve made from investments (such as interest, dividends, and rental income), retirement income (from a corporate pension plan and/or RRSP), income from government programs (like CPP, EI and Old Age Security) and of course taxable capital gains.
 You’re also on the hook for spousal support and some child support payments, just so you know.

-BUT…you do not have to pay income tax on money you win from the lottery (win-win right?), inheritances, your GST/HST rebate, some child support payments, the Canada Child Tax Benefit, and lastly any scholarships, fellowships and bursaries if you’re a student eligible for the full-time or part-time education amount.
+BUT…you do not have to pay income tax on the money you win from the lottery (win-win right?), inheritances, your GST/HST rebate, some child support payments, the Canada Child Tax Benefit, and lastly any scholarships, fellowships, and bursaries if you’re a student eligible for the full-time or part-time education amount.